EricWay1024/Homological-Algebra-Notes/main.typ

   This coequaliser basically just makes sure $m r tp n = m tp r n$.
 ]

-= Projective and injective modules
+= Projective and Injective Modules

 Recall $P$ is projective if $Hom(A)(P, -)$ is exact and $I$ is injective if $Hom(A)(-, I)$ is exact.